davidhendersontech/blog/MonitorManagement.md

 ### Polybar

-I use [this script] (https://github.com/polybar/polybar/issues/763) which looks for all active monitors and passes that through as a varible for polybar.
+I use (https://github.com/polybar/polybar/issues/763) which looks for all active monitors and passes that through as a varible for polybar.

 Make a new shell script ( mine is named "launchpolybar.sh" ) and copy the code